Loading

 Duration of access

-Access to this activity is for 12 months from the date of confirmed registration.
+Access to this activity is 12 months from the date of confirmed registration.
+Please note that access cannot be extended, and participants should plan to complete the activity within this period.

 APS CPD-Approved